LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

        call_all(Goals).

-The ``::`` mode indicator in the meta-predicate template allows the corresponding argument in the meta-predicate definiton to be a non-variable term and instructs the compiler to look into the argument sub-terms for goal and closure :term:`meta-variables <meta-variable>`.
+The ``::`` mode indicator in the meta-predicate template allows the corresponding argument in the meta-predicate definition to be a non-variable term and instructs the compiler to look into the argument sub-terms for goal and closure :term:`meta-variables <meta-variable>`.